hanwenzhu/lean-architect/README.md

 The informal-only nodes (nodes without `\lean`) are by default retained in LaTeX and not converted to Lean.
 If you want them to be converted, you may add `--convert_informal` to the command above, and then the script will convert them and save to the root Lean module.

-The conversion will remove the `\uses` information in LaTeX and let blueprint-gen automatically infer dependencies in Lean, unless the code contains `sorry` (in which case `uses :=` and `proofUses :=` will be added).
+The conversion will remove the `\uses` information in LaTeX and let lean-architect automatically infer dependencies in Lean, unless the code contains `sorry` (in which case `uses :=` and `proofUses :=` will be added).
 If `--add_uses` is specified then all `\uses` information is retained in Lean.

 Docstrings are converted from LaTeX to Markdown using Pandoc.
 If there is informal description of a theorem in LaTeX and a docstring in Lean, they are concatenated to form the new docstring.
 You should tidy the existing Markdown docstrings (e.g. wrap code in backticks and math in dollar signs) for better rendering.

 You may use `--blueprint_root <root>` to specify the path to your blueprint, if it is not the default.

-(For reference, it takes a few minutes to convert [FLT](https://github.com/ImperialCollegeLondon/FLT) to blueprint-gen format and fix all errors, and it might take longer to fix all warnings and make the output look nicer.)
+(For reference, it takes a few minutes to convert [FLT](https://github.com/ImperialCollegeLondon/FLT) to lean-architect format and fix all errors, and it might take longer to fix all warnings and make the output look nicer.)

 ## GitHub Actions integration